 Travis ran a hand down his left cheek, picking off traces of dried mud with his fingernails.
 “I slipped,” he countered.
 “Near Johnson Creek.”

-“Yeah, I know that,” Travis snapped back in annoyance.
-He pulled Red Cloud around and began to lead him toward the stables.
+“Yeah, I know that.”
+Travis pulled Red Cloud around and began to lead him toward the stables.
 “Rest assured, brother, I’ll get the stud to Glenwood this afternoon, just like I said I would.”
-He shot a large glob of spit to the ground, as though expelling his contempt.
+He cleared his throat, shot a large glob of spit to the ground, as though expelling contempt.
 Ben pushed Audra’s hand away from his face once more and pulled Hugo around to follow him across the muddy terrain.